Pharylon/hao_deng_cloud/README.md

 ## Troubleshooting
 **This integration requires the cloud**
-1. Make sure it works through the Hao Deng app (this integration does not work unless you can control your lights through that app)
+1. Make sure it works through the Hao Deng app (this integration does not work unless you can control your lights through that app) when bluetooth is off, or you're out of bluetooth range of your lights
 2. Make sure your country code is correct
 3. Make sure you have the newest version of this integration installed
+4. Restart your server once if you've made any chages to your lights recently
-4. Before submitting an issue, add `custom_components.hao_deng_cloud: debug` to the `logger` config in you `configuration.yaml`:
+5. Before submitting an issue, add `custom_components.hao_deng_cloud: debug` to the `logger` config in you `configuration.yaml`:

 ```yaml
 logger: